9 Ways You Can Help Retailers Support Autism Research Today

 Proceeds from the Autism Speaks Store directly support the efforts of Autism Speaks.
 These comfy flannel PJ pants are only $14.97, so pick up a few today and sleep tight knowing you're helping to fund research that looks into the causes, treatments, and possible cures of this disorder.

 Autism Speaks encourages people everywhere to shine a light on autism this April by joining participating buildings in major cities across the world in an effort to draw attention to the cause.
 You can light up or home or office by purchasing Autism Speaks Blue Lightbulbs at Home Depot.
 Light up your child's bedroom with the specially-marked Autism Speaks Night Light, and a portion of the proceeds will go to Autism Speaks.

 This week, Sevenly will donate $7 for every item of apparel that you purchase to Autism Speaks.
-The Women's Light-it-up-Blue V-Neck is $24, and there are a selection of tees and sweatshirts for men, women, and kids that all support the cause.
+The women's 'Different Not Less' tee is $24, and there are a selection of tees and sweatshirts for men, women, and kids that all support the cause.

 Zales is supporting Autism Speaks by donating a portion of the proceeds from their specially designed Autism Speaks beads for use with Persona charm bracelets.
 For every bead that you purchase, $10 will be contributed to the efforts of Autism Speaks.
 The pictured Sterling Silver Oxidized Autism Speaks Bead and the Sterling Silver Blue Enamel Autism Speaks Dangle Bead are both just $40.

 On sale now at Neiman Marcus and Sephora stores, the Nest Blue Garden Autism Candle, $40, has the aroma of blue hydrangea, hyacinth, and forget-me-nots, and 10 percent of the proceeds from each purchase is donated to Autism Speaks.